 We look at the business benefits later on this page.

 Designing circular systems can build a better business (and a better world).
 We’ve looked at circular business models, but what else should we do differently?

-Rethinking your business to ‘close the loop’ completely, creating ‘cradle to cradle’ products, may seem overwhelming, or too disruptive.
-To reduce the risks you can use an incremental approach, starting with any of these other circular economy components.
+How can you make it less risky and disruptive?
+Firstly, you can use an incremental approach to reduce the risks, starting with any of these circular economy components.
 You might decide to replace a material that’s expensive, or difficult to source.
 Alternatively, you could offer upgrade or repair services for one of your products.

 You can feel more confident by building a solid business case and engaging employees, suppliers, customers and other stakeholders.
-Thinking about the bigger system and creating a sensible project plan can avoid ‘unintended consequences’.
+Similarly, thinking about the bigger system and creating a sensible project plan can avoid ‘unintended consequences’.

-High quality, durable and repairable products improve your customer’s experience, thus building trust in your brand, leading to loyal customers.
+To begin with, high quality, durable and repairable products improve your customer’s experience.
+This builds trust in your brand, leading to loyal customers.
 You’ll benefit from spending less on marketing to find new customers.
 Selling spare parts and offering repair and refurbishment services means you can create new revenue streams.